RSS FeedRSS FeedYouTubeYouTubeTwitterTwitterFacebook GroupFacebook Group

 Nihilism and History

 Nietzsche characterized the sustained crisis of culture, civilization, and life—what we might summarize as capitalism—through its symptoms: nihilism (meaninglessness), historical spirit (historicism), and eternal return (endless repetition).
 “Read from a distant star, the majuscule script of our earthly existence,” Nietzsche hypothesized, might lead an extra-planetary astronomer to the conclusion that life on earth was marked by a distinctive asceticism, “a nook of disgruntled, arrogant and offensive creatures” filled with a disgust for everything and gleaning a sadistic satisfaction in their self-inflicted wounds.[17]
 “For man is more sick, uncertain, changeable, indeterminate than any other animal, there is no doubt of that…[H]ow did this come about?”[18]
-Although man had braved more and “challenged fate” more than all the other animals, as an “experimenter with himself, discounted and insatiable,” man was grappling with “animals, nature, and gods for ultimate dominion.”
+Although man had braved more and “challenged fate” more than all the other animals, as an “experimenter with himself, discontented and insatiable,” man was grappling with “animals, nature, and gods for ultimate dominion.”
 The future itself had its “own restless energies” that never left man to himself peacefully, but instead this “future digs like a spur into the flesh of every present.”[19]
 Nietzsche, in attempting to think through the historical inversions, the self-destructiveness, and self-transformation of the manner in which mankind had overcome nature wonders out loud: How are we to cross that abyss?
 How had our values come to devalue themselves?
 What makes “history” relevant to the future?
 Through the eyes of Zarathustra Nietzsche saw that “man is a rope, tied between beast and overman—a rope over an abyss.”[20]
 (That Zarathustra descends from priestly ascetics rather than aristocrats reveals far more about what Nietzsche thought of himself than do allegories about predatory birds or blond beasts.)

 As Richard Schacht argues, the development of man, as Nietzsche saw the matter, is not the result of “accidental change, or Heraclitan flux, or the actualization of potentiality.”[21]
 Self-transfiguration involves a transformation of nature, more precisely a struggle to overcome our “second natures…[which] are mostly feebler than the first.”[22]
 Or, as Marx wrote in the 1844 manuscripts, “The nature which comes to be in human history…is man’s real nature….History is itself a real part of natural history—of nature’s coming to be man”—history can be both a development in but also beyond nature.[23]
 But with the option of going back to first nature foreclosed, man, who is self-conscious of a life led well or poorly, had to treat the symptoms of our modern sickness—which is analogous to the sickness of pregnancy: that which must be labored through to deliver a new life.[24]
 The contemporary crisis of meaninglessness had to be situated, therefore, as Nietzsche argues in Beyond Good and Evil, on the 10,000 year timeline of the history of humanity, for most of which the value of man was tied to the consequences of his actions.

 During the longest part of human history—so-called prehistorical times—the value or disvalue of an action was derived from its consequences.
 The action itself was considered as little as its origin….[T]he imperative “know thyself!” was as yet unknown.
-In the last ten thousand years, however, one has reached the point, step by step, in a few large regions of the earth, where it is no longer the consequences but the origin of an action that one allows to decide its value….[which] involves the first attempt at self-knowledge….Instead dog the consequences, the origin: indeed the reversal of perspective!…But today—shouldn’t we have reached the necessity of once more resolving on a reversal and fundamental shift in values, owing to another self-examination of man, another growth in profundity?
+In the last ten thousand years, however, one has reached the point, step by step, in a few large regions of the earth, where it is no longer the consequences but the origin of an action that one allows to decide its value….[which] involves the first attempt at self-knowledge….Instead of the consequences, the origin: indeed the reversal of perspective!…But today—shouldn’t we have reached the necessity of once more resolving on a reversal and fundamental shift in values, owing to another self-examination of man, another growth in profundity?
 [25]

 The cultural norms or “morality of mores” of classical antiquity—a primally animalistic attachment to domination—had transitioned, only after extreme reversals, into class society, marked by liberal democratic values.
 The “slave revolt” had affected the transvaluation of values.
 What followed was the defection of the clerics to the side of the slaves, which explains the world-historical significance of Christianity, until the passing of traditional metaphysics rendered life meaningless—but this was also “only a transitional stage.”[26]
 The rise of class society, in other words, raises the possibility of a transition to whatever is beyond this life-form, but to realize what Nietzsche cryptically refers to as “the gay science involves accepting a difficult task: replacing the antiquarian historicist sensibilities that were sapping life with a critical approach from a supra-historical stance that revivifies life, giving it a telos, in the Hegelian sense, as a direction, rather than as a final end-point.
 Nietzsche zoomorphizes us so that we might shed our animalistic nature.
 We might then continue to ask: Are we late- or first-comers?[27]